yihui/yihui.org/content/en/2014-07-26-library-vs-require.md

 slug: library-vs-require
 ---

 While I was sitting in a conference room at UseR!
 2014, I started counting the number of times that `require()` was used in the presentations, and would rant about it after I counted to ten.
-With drums rolling, David won this little award (sorry, I did not really mean this to you).
+With drums rolling, [David won this little award](https://twitter.com/xieyihui/status/484476578416455680) (sorry, I did not really mean this to you).

-{{< tweet 484476578416455680 >}}

 After I tweeted about it, some useRs seemed to be unhappy and asked me why.
 Both `require()` and `library()` can load (strictly speaking, _attach_) an R package.
 Why should not one use `require()`?
 The answer is pretty simple.
 If you take a look at the source code of `require` (use the source, Luke, as Martin Mächler mentioned in his invited talk), you will see that `require()` basically means "_try_ to load the package using `library()` and return a logical value indicating the success or failure".
 In other words, `library()` loads a package, and `require()` tries to load a package.
 So when you want to load a package, do you load a package or try to load a package?
 It should be crystal clear.